Updated

 Understanding MTTR components

-MTTR isn't just about how fast your engineers can type—it's a multi-stage process where each component offers optimization opportunities.
+MTTR covers more than how fast your engineers can type: it is a multi-stage process where each component offers optimization opportunities.

 Detection time